HengningZhang/15-puzzle-and-futoshiki-solver/README.md

 # CS_4613_Projects
-ProjectS for CS 4613 Intro to AI
+Projects for CS 4613 Intro to AI